gboehl/dynare/doc/manual/source/time-series.rst

 .. class:: dates

-    :arg int freq: equal to 1, 4, 12 or 52 (resp. for annual,
-                   quarterly, monthly or weekly dates).
+    :arg int freq: equal to 1, 4, or 12 (resp. for annual, quarterly, or monthly dates).
     :arg int ndat: the number of declared dates in the object.
-    :arg int time: a ``ndat*2`` array, the years are stored in the first column, the subperiods (1 for annual dates, 1-4 for quarterly dates, 1-12 for monthly dates and 1-52 for weekly dates) are stored in the second column.
+    :arg int time: a ``ndat*2`` array, the years are stored in the first column, the subperiods (1 for annual dates, 1-4 for quarterly dates, and 1-12 for monthly dates) are stored in the second column.

     Each member is private, one can display the content of a member but cannot change its value directly.
 Note that it is not possible